Guns silent as engineers work to ease pressure on Syrian dam

 Hemo told Reuters earlier this month that the operation to storm Raqqa would start in early April and last no more than a number of weeks.
 Echoing that assessment, he told al-Hayat "we will liberate Raqqa in weeks or one month, not more".

-Turkey is fiercely opposed to the YPG's role in the Raqqa offensive, and has been lobbying the United States to drop the Kurds and instead work with Ankara and its Syrian rebel allies to take the city.
-Ankara sees the YPG as an extension of a Kurdish militant group that is fighting an insurgency in Turkey.
+Turkey is fiercely opposed to the YPG's role in the Raqqa offensive, and has been lobbying Washington to abandon the Kurds and instead work with Ankara and its Syrian rebel allies to take the city.
+Turkey sees the YPG as an extension of a Kurdish militant group that is fighting an insurgency in Turkey.

 Washington says a final decision on when and how Raqqa will be taken has yet to made.